How did Hiram Walker become the second largest producer of Scotch whisky in the world?

 The geese were removed from Dumbarton in 2012.

-As of 2014, Ballantine’s is the second highest-selling Scotch whisky in the world after Johnnie Walker.
+Ballantine’s was the second highest-selling Scotch whisky in the world after Johnnie Walker as of 2014.